reagento/descanso/docs/auth.rst

 Authorization
 ===========================

-There are 2 approaches to have authorization:
+There are a few approaches to have authorization:

 **Static auth data**.
 Just add transformer corresponding to your logic.
 You can reference ``self`` object to get data.